RetroShare/documentation/docs/user-guide/first-steps.md

    It's wise to choose a long password for your GPG-ID, as this also encrypts your entire RetroShare directory.
  - Node Name ([Location](../user-guide/settings/#public-information))
-   Each user can have several Location were RetroShare is running for different devices.
+   Each user can have several Locations were RetroShare is running on different devices with the same [GPG-ID](../user-guide/settings/#public-information).

 Move your mouse to create randomness for the Key creation.